reactive-commons/reactive-commons-java/docs/docs/reactive-commons/1-getting-started.md

 }
 ```

+:::tip
-Note: If you will use Cloud Events, you should include the Cloud Events dependency:
+If you will use Cloud Events, you should include the Cloud Events dependency:

 ```groovy
 dependencies {